Haaretz/dfp/README.md

 ## Known issues

 Rollup to be honest.
 Various Rollup plugins that overwrite native Babel 6.x behaviour.
 Without this plugins Rollup will not work.
-With this plugins you screw up Mocha unit tests on nodejs if you forget to set environment variables in `.babelrc  `.
-And avoid setting Babel environment variables in `package.json ` as described on Babel webpage.
-Mocha get issues and so does Rollup.
+With mentioned plugins you will screw up the Mocha unit tests on nodejs if you forget to define different environments in `.babelrc`.
+There will also be issues if you set Babel environment variables in `package.json ` as described on Babel webpage.
+Both Mocha and Rollup will get big time issues.

-Uglify also seems to have a Rollup sickness if you use the Rollup babel plugin.
+`uglifyJS` seems to have a Rollup sickness if you use the Rollup babel plugin.

 All known issues solved with this boilerplate.